PLEASE NOTE: Information is always changing; Beverly Hospital will update as soon as the information is available. UPDATED: 1/6/2021, 10:40am

 Drive Through COVID-19 Testing:

-As of May 22, 2020, Beverly Hospital has completed and will no longer be offering drive through COVID-19 testing.
-We thank the community for sharing about or coming in for testing.
 If you or a loved one are in need of testing, there are free drive through COVID-19 testing sites available throughout Los Angeles County .

 - Appointment is required.
 Register on the Los Angeles County COVID-19 testing website.
 Once given an appointment, please come at the assigned time.